 “Generally, if a head trauma doesn’t manifest itself in the first 24 hours, you’re probably safe,” agrees Dr. Larsen.
 “The good news is, wearing a helmet during at-risk activities like skiing, bicycling, (and skateboarding) is an excellent way to prevent the head injury.”

-Emergency Warning Signs for Babies and Children
+Emergency Warning Signs in Babies and Children

 Seek medical attention for any kind of bump on the head or head injury, with or without loss of consciousness, in babies and small children.
 (See symptoms above.)